mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-brin.html.md

 |brin_desummarize_range(index regclass, blockNumber bigint) | integer |	de-summarize the page range covering the given block, if summarized|

 `brin_summarize_new_values` accepts the OID or name of a BRIN index and inspects the index to find page ranges in the base table that are not currently summarized by the index; for any such range it creates a new summary index tuple by scanning the table pages.
 It returns the number of new page range summaries that were inserted into the index. `brin_summarize_range` does the same, except it only summarizes the range that covers the given block number.

+> **Note** `brin_summarize_range` and `brin_desummarize_range` only operate on ranges that exist.
+If you provide a block number that does not exist in the table, the functions return 0.
+Additionally, a specific range may only exist on some segments, due to data skew.
+In this case, the functions return the number of segments for which they were able to summarize or desummarize the range.

 ## <a id="opclasses"></a>Built-in Operator Classes